 - Local Government Jobs

-Specialist institutions, such as Myerscough College, provide short training courses to enable arborists, arboriculturists and professionals in related areas to develop their skills.
+Specialist institutions, such as Myerscough College and Lantra, provide short training courses designed to develop skills.
 These include areas such as woodland management and tree hazard evaluation.

 Entry to the profession is usually as an arborist or arboricultural assistant with a commercial tree care company, commercial contracting company or local authority.